cooldo/experience/research/bash-handbook.md

 # How to kill a pipe ?

-In bash programing, sometimes you start a pipe in the background as below and you want to kill this pipe when some conditions met.
+In bash monogramming, sometimes you start a pipe in the background as below and you want to kill this pipe when some conditions met.

 ```bash
 tail -f test.log | tee | grep foo | grep bar &
 ```

-You can only get the PID of the last subprocess, like below.
+You can only get the PID of the last sub-process, like below.

 ```bash
 tail -f test.log | tee | grep foo | grep bar & PID=$!